Extraordinary Employee Habits

 Have you ever played a sporting event like basketball or golf when you did not keep score?
 If you did, you discovered you did not play as hard or perform as well.
 Some employees drift through their job never really knowing how well they are doing.
 In fact, they may even be upset their supervisor is not doing a good enough job at telling them how they are doing.
 Any job performance tracking that takes place is imposed by the company or their supervisor.

 Extraordinary employees measure their job performance knowing how they impact the organization, other team members, and their customers.
 They define key performance indicators for their job, track performance, and set goals and action plans to make improvements.
 They care about how well the company is performing and strive to do everything they can to improve the business.
-These employees understand the “big picture” of what really matters in an organization, learn their part in this effort, and move forward making it happen.
-Annually, quarterly, and monthly these employees set objectives that are aligned to support business strategy, their department, and their immediate key functions.
-These employees know the score for the business, their department and for themselves.
+They understand the “big picture” of what really matters in an organization, learn their part in this effort, and move forward making it happen.
+Annually, quarterly, and monthly, employees set objectives that are aligned to support business strategy whithin their departments.
+They know the score for the business, their department and for themselves.